 Aspen Gold Rush: Fall Leaves in Cripple Creek

 There’s gold in these hills—not the kind you can cash in for millions, but certainly the kind you can deposit in your memory banks and photo albums.
 Cruise Highway 24 and catch CO-67 to Cripple Creek or take a more rustic route via Gold Camp Road to Victor and hitting CO-67 from the other direction.
 All along the route, you’ll find gorgeous views of the countryside and the trees preparing for winter.
-Up in the mining town itself, you can hop on the Cripple Creek and Narrow Gauge Railroad, which offers a slower cruise through rarely traversed hills and hollows.
+Up in the mining town itself, you can hop on the Cripple Creek and Narrow Gauge Railroad (closed for season Sept 7, 2020), which offers a slower cruise through rarely traversed hills and hollows.
 You can grab a bite to eat in the mining town, or maybe ice cream and fresh-made fudge in one of the local shops.

 Peak Fall Leaf Viewing: Cruise, Hike or Bike Pikes Peak